-(b) Inductive effect: The alkyl group releases electrons to positive corbon and thus reduces its charge and electrons to positive corbon and thus reduces its charge and its persal of its turn itself becomes some what positive.
-This dispersal of the charge stabilizes the corbocation.
-Therefore, a tertiary corbocation charge stabilizes the corbocation.
-Therefore, a tertiary corbocation (with a alkyl (with 3 alkyl groups) is more stable than a secondary (with 1 alkyl groups) which in turn is more stable than a primary (with 1 alkyl group), muthyl codion (with no makeyl group) is the least stable.
+(b) Inductive effect: The alkyl group releases electrons to possitive carbon and thus reduces its charge and in turn itself becomes some what possitive.
+This dispersal of in turn itself becomes some what possitive.
+This dispersal of charge stabilizes the carbocation.
+Therefore, a testiary cabocation (with 3 alkyl groups) is more stable than a secondary (with 2 alkyl groups) which in turn is more stable than a primary (with 1 alkyl groups) which in turn is more stable than a primary (with 1 alkyl groups) which in turn is more stable than a primary (with 1 alkyl group), methyl cation (with no makeyl group) is the least stable.
+(11)